Agung-Krisna/ContributeToOpenSource/README.md

 # Open Source and Why It Matters
 _People only code for the money, don't they?_

 Many people thought that open source programmes and softwares are equal to free software.
-But the fact it, they're not.
+But the fact is, _they're not_.
 Let's learn what their differences are and eventually understand why Open Source Matters to the society

 - What does Open-Source means?